12 Things Teachers Worry About Today

-Diagnostic – Tests that are diagnostic attempt to ascertain a student’s strengths and weaknesses before instruction has begun.
+Diagnostic: Tests that are diagnostic attempts to ascertain a student’s strengths and weaknesses before instruction has begun.
 An example is the GRADE test available from Pearson.

 Benchmark – In Pennsylvania, many districts use the 4Sight tests to gauge how well students will do at a certain grade level and how they have done during the year.
 They are given at the beginning of the school year, at the end of each quarter (in some cases), and at the end of the year.
 This is in addition to the PSSAs, which are summative, so testing takes up a great deal of time in classrooms today.

 Because if you can’t do this, nothing else matters.